abhishekdbihani/abhishekdbihani.github.io/index.md

 ---

-I am a Data Scientist using Machine/Deep Learning, Time Series Analysis, Image Processing and Physics-based simulations in my work.
+I am a Data Scientist using Machine/Deep Learning, Time Series Analysis, Image Processing, and Physics-informed neural networks (PINNs) in my work.

-I have experience building digital twins of complex industrial and subsurface processes and I have completed the AWS Machine Learning Specialty certification (MLS-C01).
+I have experience building surrogate models of complex industrial and subsurface processes and I have completed the AWS Machine Learning Specialty certification (MLS-C01).
 I am passionate about applying data science techniques to help analyze complex and huge datasets faster, objectively, and more accurately.
 I believe today's tools and technology can allow us to extract the maximum possible information from the different available data sources, so that we can use it to make optimal decisions that have a high impact on the end consumer.

-I did my Ph.D. at the University of Texas at Austin, where my doctoral research involved analyzing hydrocarbon/CO<sub>2</sub> flow in rocks through image analysis, semantic image segmentation using CNNs, and fluid flow simulations in order to reduce risk during petroleum exploration or CO<sub>2</sub> sequestration.
+I did my Ph.D. at the University of Texas at Austin, where my doctoral research involved analyzing hydrocarbon/CO<sub>2</sub> flow in rocks through image analysis, semantic image segmentation using CNNs, and fluid flow simulations (eg. LBM, DEM etc.) in order to reduce risk during petroleum exploration or CO<sub>2</sub> sequestration.
 My Master’s research involved investigating gas hydrate deposits in Northern Gulf of Mexico to understand methane migration and accumulation in heterogeneous rocks using petrophysics, thermodynamics, and machine learning.

 Before graduate school, I worked as a Reservoir Engineer at Oil India Limited where our team improved oil recovery through reservoir and well-level analysis for 500+ wells using statistical analysis and modeling.
 I completed my Bachelor of Petroleum Engineering from the University of Pune, and I interned at Oil and Natural Gas Corporation of India and Essar Oil Limited in Mumbai during my undergraduate studies.